arschles/go-progprobs/README.md

 }
 ```

-On success, return `200 Ok`.
-If multiple callers race for this call, only one
-should succeed (the order doesn't matter) and the rest should wait as `POST /reservations/{key}`
-does.
+This endpoint should always succeed and return `200 Ok`.